Armand Rousso: Accoona search engine

-Rousso was founder of Accoona, a B2B search engine.
+Acoona was an internet company and their main product was search engine that claimed to use artificial intelligence to better understand searches.
+On June 23, 2005, in the ABC Times Square Studios, the AI Accoona Toolbar, driven by a Fritz 9 prototype, played against the chess grandmaster Rustam Kasimdzhanov.
+In addition to traditional searches, it allows business profile searches, and its signature "SuperTarget" feature.
+Armand Rousso was founder of Accoona, a B2B search engine.

 Launched in 2004 with former President Bill Clinton as chief spokesman for its launch, the company failed to gain any significant part of the search engine market, though the online electronics retailers it also owns did make the company money.
 Clinton reportedly made $700,000 for his Clinton Foundation in 2006 from selling Accoona stock.
 The initial $80.5 million offering was underwritten by Maxim Group.
 However, as The New York Times reported, "Accoona.com attracted only 106,000 visitors from the United States in July (2007), according to comScore, which monitors Internet traffic."
 The underwriter withdrew, possibly as a result of Rousso's checkered past.
 In 2008, the company was acquired by Masterseek.

 Chess

 Rousso is active in international chess and with his company X3D Technologies, which develops 3-D technology for the internet, sponsored several World Championship Matches, including Garry Kasparov vs Anatoly Karpov (2002) and Garry Kasparov vs X3D Fritz (2003).